argonne-lcf/CCS/Tree Sampling.md

 Uniform sampling through the reachable nodes can be done using both strategy given above.
 Nonetheless the cost of updating the different sampling strategy, as new nodes are explored is not the same.
 The global sampling strategy would require traversing the tree every time a new node becomes known and it's arity discovered this is an $\mathcal{O}(n)$.
-A contrario, the hierarchical sampling strategy allows updating the roulette ditributions using a similar algorithm used to bias a subtree, and thus is an $\mathcal{O}(k \log_k n)$ operation.
+On the contrary, the hierarchical sampling strategy allows updating the roulette distributions using a similar algorithm used to bias a subtree, and thus is an $\mathcal{O}(k \log_k n)$ operation.

 ### Biased sampling